ankithannu/ansible-install/README.md

 # ansible-install

 NOTE: THIS IMAGE IS TO BE USED FOR TEST AND LEARNIGN PURPOSES ONLY!
 NOT TO BE USED IN A PRODUCTION ENVIRONMENT!

-To install ansible on ubuntu and running playbook
+The easy way to install ansible on ubuntu and running playbook using docker

 Download the docker file "ankithannu/ansible:v1.1" has a preinstalled os ubuntu:16.04 ,ansible installed and ssh and other required configurations done.